6Marzel9/-ZeroMoon/readme.md

         _totalReflectionTokensCollected += reflectionAmount; // Track gross total
         emit ReflectionShared(contractAddress, reflectionAmount);
     }
+    // ... plus logic for residual contract tokens and failed LP tokens adding to _accumulatedReflectionTokens
     ```
 - **Distribution via Scaling Factor**: The `_applyReflectionTokens` function is called (typically from `_distributeFees`) to process these accumulated tokens:
     ```solidity